xalt/xalt/docs/source/040_install_and_test.rst

 configure.
 However you do not want to have the prefix include the "xalt/xalt_version" as part of prefix.

-   **NOTE** DO NOT PUT THE VERSION OF XALT IN THE CONFIGURATION LINE!!
+   **NOTE**: DO NOT PUT THE VERSION OF XALT IN THE CONFIGURATION LINE!!

 Instead you should specify the directory above xalt for the prefix value.
 So if you would like to install version 2.0 of xalt in